Jepria/jfront-ui/.team/TYPESCRIPT_GUIDELINE.md

 - Every function should type it’s input
 - Enums are great, but beware they map to index numbers if not redefined

-The end goal of this ensure all Chakra UI components are as strongly typed as possible to enable teams leverage the library.
+The end goal of this ensure all JFront UI components are as strongly typed as possible to enable teams leverage the library.

 It's also important to keep types as simple as possible.
 Primarily we should